 What degree programmes can I follow?

 You can learn Russian in a number of ways.
-Through the Single Honours course you will become a skilled language practitioner while developing expertise in fields such as literature, history, film, sociology and gender studies.
+Through the Single Honours course you will become a skilled Russian speaker while developing expertise in fields such as Russian history, literature, film, linguistics and visual culture.

-Alternatively, you can study French alongside another subject.
-This will allow you to learn linguistic skills and cultural competency while developing a broad knowledge base and skill set.
-You can choose to combine French with other languages offered in the school, with the option of learning a new language - such as Portuguese, Italian, Dutch, Polish or Czech - from scratch.
-You can also combine French with a non-language subject, such as business management or philosophy.
+Alternatively, you may want to study Russian alongside another subject.
+This lets you develop linguistic and cultural knowledge while learning an entirely new skill set.
+You can combine your Russian study with another language offered in the school, with the chance to pick up a new language - such as Czech, Polish, Dutch or Portuguese - from scratch.
+You can also combine Russian with a non-language subject, such as business management or philosophy.

 For all information about entry requirements, including our typical offer for single and dual honours courses, required subjects and the number of A levels required, please consult our online prospectus.

-'And' degrees - for example French and English - usually involve a 50/50 split between the two subjects.
+* 'And' degrees - for example Russian and French - usually involve a 50/50 split between the two subjects.
 However, many of our 'and' degrees can now be studied as a flexible dual, allowing you to study more credits in either one of your subjects, you simply decide when you select your modules.

-'With' degrees - for example French with Japanese - let you choose a ‘Major’ and ‘Minor’ focus - for example Russian with Czech.
-The first subject (French) is the major part of your degree and the second subject (Japanese) the minor.
-Each degree is different, but as a rough guide the major subject forms around 70 per cent of your course and the minor 30 per cent.
+* 'With' degrees allow you to choose a ‘Major’ and ‘Minor’ focus - for example Russian with Czech.
+The first subject (Russian) is the major part of your degree and the second subject (Czech) the minor.
+Each degree is different, but as a rough guide the major subject forms around 70% of your course and the minor 30%.

-More information: for detailed information about the different degrees listed on this page please consult the courses for French Studies in the online prospectus.
+More information: for detailed information about the different degrees listed on this page please consult the courses for Russian and Slavonic Studies in the online prospectus.

 Single/Dual/Triple Honours Courses